icassina/random-repo/README.md

 Likewise, clicking on a row will select the corresponding marker on the map… except that many runways do not have any position information and are not shown on the map.
-To still be able to view the full information, a temporary marker will appear at the same position as the airport of that runway, and the popup will appear next to it.
+In order to still being able to view the full information, a temporary marker will appear at the same position as the airport of that runway, and the popup will appear next to it.
 Unselecting the runway will make the marker disappear again.

 Enjoy and profit!
 -----------------